wohaco/despace/vega_1_2.md

    - determination of gas composition in the near‑core region;
    - determination of the composition of dust particles and their mass distribution at different distances from the core;
    - determination of physical characteristics of the comet core (size, shape, surface properties, temperature);
-   - getting TV images of its core from a distance of about 10 000 km;
+   - getting TV images of its core from a distance of about 10 000 ㎞;
    - studying the interaction of the solar wind with the comet’s atmosphere and ionosphere.

 **Orbiter:**